m-mizutani/masq/README.md

 }

 type Container struct {
-    // Neither of these maps can be fully cloned due to unexported types dataMap    map[string]privateData  // Direct unexported type
+    // Cannot be cloned due to unexported types dataMap    map[string]privateData  // Unexported value type
-    pointerMap map[string]*privateData // Pointer to unexported type }
+    pointerMap map[string]*privateData // Pointer to unexported type privateKey map[privateData]string  // Unexported key type

+    // May not be cloneable if keys/values are un-interfaceable complexMap map[interface{}]interface{}
+}
 ```

 In such cases, the original map is returned as-is without cloning.
-This is a fundamental limitation of Go's reflection system, where `reflect.Value.SetMapIndex` cannot be used with values obtained from unexported types.
+This prevents data loss or corruption that would occur from attempting to handle un-interfaceable keys or values.

+**Note**: This limitation also applies to maps that are fields within unexported struct fields.
+When a map is contained in an unexported field, it cannot be cloned and filtering will not be applied to its values.

 ### ❌ Unexported interface fields